Battle of Koromokina Lagoon: Battle

-Opening moves
+7 November

 Shortly after midnight, the transport group entered the objective area, but the first landing attempt was hurriedly abandoned when Allied ships were discovered blocking the way.
 The destroyers headed north again and back-tracked closer to the shoreline for a second try.
 A small naval force of eight PT boats had been established by the US Navy around Puruata Island, but none of these boats detected the Japanese force.
 They unloaded the troops about two miles out from the beaches in Atsinima Bay, with the landing forces going ashore in 21 ramped barges, cutters and motor boats.
-The landing forces were put ashore near the Laruma River and Koromokina Lagoon and were initially unopposed.
-The landing had required a bombardment from the naval force; however, due to an Allied fleet nearby, this was not carried out.
+The landing forces were put ashore near the Laruma River and Koromokina Lagoon, 2 to 3 miles northwest of the Marines perimeter, and were initially unopposed.
+The landing plans had included a bombardment from the naval force; however, because of an Allied fleet nearby, this was not carried out.
 After the landing, the Japanese destroyers withdrew.